Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Asymptotic and non-asymptotic conditioning

 In this paper, we have studied the asymptotic conditioning of the problem (\ref{due}), i.e. the conditioning for large $t$.
 On the other hand, we are also interested in the conditioning of (\ref{due}) for any $t$, not only for large $t$.

-Of course, if the problem (\ref{due}) is \emph{asymptotically ill-conditioned}, i.e $K_\infty(t,y_0)$ assumes large values as $t$ varies, then the problem (\ref{due}) is also \emph{ill-conditioned}, i.e. $K(t,y_0)$ assumes large values as $t$ varies.
+Of course, if the problem (\ref{due}) is \emph{asymptotically ill-conditioned} at $y_0$, i.e., $K_\infty(t,y_0)$ assumes large values as $t$ varies, then the problem (\ref{due}) is also \emph{ill-conditioned} at $y_0$, i.e., $K(t,y_0)$ assumes large values as $t$ varies.

-Viceversa, can we say that if the problem (\ref{due}) is \emph{asymptotically well-conditioned}, i.e $K_\infty(t,y_0)$ does not assume large values as $t$ varies, then the problem (\ref{due}) is also \emph{well-conditioned}, i.e. $K(t,y_0)$ does not assume large values as $t$ varies?

-Of course, the asymptotic behavior $K_\infty(t,y_0)$ of $K(t,y_0)$ cannot take into account for an initial increase of $K(t,y_0)$ to values much larger than those of $K_\infty(t,y_0)$.
-Thus, the answer to the previous question appears to be negative.
+Vice versa, of course, we cannot say that if the problem (\ref{due}) is \emph{asymptotically well-conditioned} at $y_0$, i.e., $K_\infty(t,y_0)$ does not assume large values as $t$ varies, then the problem (\ref{due}) is also \emph{well-conditioned} at $y_0$, i.e., $K(t,y_0)$ does not assume large values as $t$ varies.
+In fact, the asymptotic behavior $K_\infty(t,y_0)$ of $K(t,y_0)$ cannot take into account an initial increase of $K(t,y_0)$ to values much larger than those of $K_\infty(t,y_0)$.

-However, we now show experimentally for a real ODE (\ref{ode}) that such an initial increase in $K(t,y_0)$ is very rare, and then the answer can indeed be considered positive.
+However, we now show experimentally that such an initial increase in $K(t,y_0)$ is very rare, and then the asymptotic well conditioning can indeed be considered equivalent to the well conditioning, for the problem (\ref{due}).
 This stresses the crucial and central importance of the asymptotic condition number.

-For $n=5,25,100$, we consider $10\ 000$ instances of a real ODE (\ref{ode}) of dimension $n$, where the entries of $A$ and the components of the initial value $y_0$ are sampled from the standard normal distribution.
+We consider $10\ 000$ instances of an ODE (\ref{ode}) of dimension $n=5,25,100$, where the entries of $A$ and the components of the initial value $y_0$ are sampled from the standard normal distribution.
 Of these $10\ 000$ instances, $5000$ have a matrix $A$ with a rightmost real eigenvalue and $5000$ have a matrix $A$ with a rightmost pair of complex conjugate eigenvalues.
-Since these are random instances, the rightmost eigenvalues are always simple.
+Since these are random instances, the eigenvalues are always simple: therefore, we have $5000$ instances with $\Lambda_1$ simple real and $5000$ instances with $\Lambda_1$ simple complex.

 We compute the ratios